 To obtain The Bloomberg Professional Certification, students must complete the Bloomberg Essentials Training Program.
 This online training program is designed to equip financial professionals with comprehensive knowledge of the Bloomberg Professional Service.
 The program consists of 2 sections: 1) Bloomberg Core Videos, 2) Market Sectors Videos.
 Upon completion of viewing the required videos (approx. 30 minutes each), students will need to request an exam for each section through the terminal.
 Once the exams are completed with a passing score, the Bloomberg Helpdesk will issue the Certificate of Completion by request.
 The certification can be completed at any one of the three Bloomberg Terminals in the University Library.

 Bloomberg terminals are easily recognized by the two "monitor wings" and the "specialized keyboard."
-The color-coded keys are specially programed to execute common actions.
+The color-coded keys are specially programmed to execute common actions.
 Since Bloomberg was originally designed in the early 1980's and placed online in the New York financial community prior to the presence of computers on every desk in American business, the terminal's keyboard layout was designed for traders and market makers who had no prior computer experience!

 I really encourage every single business student to become familiar with The Bloomberg Professional early on in your academic career - and, for those who want to work in finance and accounting, I strongly encourage you to become Bloomberg Certified.